+Business, Society & Ethics

+Twitter Assignment

-BUSINESS, SOCIETY & ETHICS Twitter Assignment TL;DR: Tweet a minimum of 5 times between each class using the #BSE17 tag.
-Tweets must be relevant, substantive, and respectful.
-Email me your account name(s) by Monday, August 21ST at 5:00PM.
-Instructions: In order to encourage you to engage with the course material, we will all be using the social media site Twitter.
+Tweet at least 5 times between each class meeting using the #BSE18 hashtag

+Tweets must be relevant, substantive, and respectful

+Email me (degray@cmu.edu) your account name(s) by Monday, 8 January at 5:00рм

+In order to encourage you to engage with the course material, we will all be using the social media site Twitter.
 In particular, I want you to use Twitter to post your thoughts about the course readings, ask questions when confused, discuss with your classmates, and connect course topics to current events.

-I will be regularly checking on and responding to your tweets while using them to structure what I cover during class.
+I will be regularly checking on and responding to your tweets while using them to structure what I cover in class.
 Feel free to follow me on Twitter (@ProfessorDEG).
 I also suggest that you use Twitter to follow leaders within your future fields.
 You may be surprised to see them post about ethical issues related to business!

-Very soon, I hope that you also gain the confidence to post responses to them.
-For assessment purposes: You are required to tweet a minimum of 5 times between each class meeting.
-There are 41 between-class periods, so at least 205 tweets are expected.
+You are required to tweet a minimum of 5 times between each class meeting (unit exams do count as class meetings).
+There are 40 between-class periods, so at least 200 tweets are expected from you.
+A free pass may be used to make up any missed tweets (up to 5) for one between-class period.

 Each tweet must be (1) relevant, (2) substantive, and (3) respectful.
 By relevant, I mean that it your tweet is clearly connected to business ethics or some other aspect of this course.
-Not Relevant

-Student A @MisterMephistopheles
+Example of a non-relevant tweet:

-I sure hope the professor brings karak to class today! #BSE17
+Student A @Rather\Be\Sleeping I sure hope the professor brings karak to class today! #BSE18

-Relevant